OPERATION OF THE ASTROLABE

 west and east boundary.
 The descension is the duration between the

-Place the west boundary of the sign on the eastern horizon.
+Place the west boundary of the sign on the east horizon.

-Note the hour on the mater against the rete's zero line.
+Note the hour on the mater against the regula.
+This is the

 This exercise shows that, unlike equal spans of the celestial